nex3/nex3.github.io/source/blog/088-a-non-technical-intro-to-webmentions.md

 ---
 tags: [web, article]
 title: A Non-Technical Intro to Webmentions
+updated: 2024-10-22T02:44:30Z
 ---

-I keep bringing up "Webmentions' in the context of discussing [the sociable web] and advocating for more people to adopt more social technologies on their websites, but I always run into a wall: there's no good place to link people to so they can understand more about what that means.
+I keep bringing up "Webmentions" in the context of discussing [the sociable web] and advocating for more people to adopt more social technologies on their websites, but I always run into a wall: there's no good place to link people to so they can understand more about what that means.
 All the existing explanations